Importance conditional sampling for Pitman-Yor mixtures: Simulation study

-A clear trend can be appreciated in Figure~\ref{fig:sim_all_ess} where the focus is on the ESS of the number of clusters: the marginal sampler displays, on average, a larger ESS than ICS, whose ESS is, in turn, uniformly larger than the ones characterizing the two slice samplers.
+A clear trend can be appreciated in Figure~\ref{fig:sim_all_ess} where the focus is on the ESS for the number of clusters: the marginal sampler displays, on average, a larger ESS than ICS, whose ESS appears, in turn, uniformly larger than the ones characterizing the two slice samplers.
 As for the latter two, while the displayed trend is similar, it can be appreciated that the independent algorithm is uniformly characterized by a better mixing.
 Results referring to the ratio time/ESS, for the variable number of clusters, are displayed in Figure~\ref{fig:sim_all_tess}.
-As far as ICS and marginal sampler are concerned, it is apparent that the latter is more efficient for small sample sizes ---$n=100$ in the study--- while ICS shows a better performance when $n=10\,000$, that is in the most challenging scenario, with the difference being more evident for large values of $\sigma$.
-The efficiency of the two slice samplers is heavily affected by the value of $\sigma$, with time/ESS exploding when $\sigma$ moves from 0 to 0.4, while the effect of the sample size and that one of $\vartheta$ are less evident.
-As a result the slice samplers can be competitive options when $\sigma \in\{0,0.2\}$, specially when a large $n$ and a small $\vartheta$ are considered.
-On the contrary, larger values of $\sigma$ make the two slice samplers severely less efficient than ICS and marginal sampler.
-Similar considerations can be drawn when analysing the performance in terms of deviance of the estimated densities, with the plots for ESS and the ratio time/ESS displayed in Appendix~\ref{sec:othersimresults}.
+ICS and marginal sampler show in general similar performances.
+It is interesting to notice though that, while the ratio time/ESS for the marginal algorithm is rather stable over the values of $\sigma$ considered in the study, the same quantity for ICS indicates a slightly better performance when $\sigma$ takes large values.
+On the counterpart, the efficiency of the two slice samplers is heavily affected by the value of $\sigma$, with time/ESS exploding when $\sigma$ moves from 0 to 0.4 and when $\vartheta$ is increasing.
+On the basis of this study, the slice samplers appear competitive options when $\sigma \in\{0,0.2\}$ and a small $\vartheta$ are considered.
+On the contrary, it is apparent that larger values of $\sigma$ make the two slice samplers less efficient than ICS and marginal sampler.
+Similar considerations can be drawn when analyzing the performance in terms of deviance of the estimated densities, with the plots for ESS and the ratio time/ESS displayed in Figures \ref{fig:sim1dev} and \ref{fig:sim2dev}.